langchain4j/langchain4j-examples/jakartaee-microprofile-example/README.md

 # LangChain4j in Jakarta EE and MicroProfile
 This example demonstrates LangChain4J in a Jakarta EE / MicroProfile application on Open Liberty.
 The application is a chatbot built with LangChain4J and uses Jakarta CDI, Jakarta RESTful Web Services, Jakarta WebSocket, MicroProfile Config, MicroProfile Metrics, and MicroProfile OpenAPI features.
+The application allows to use models from either Hugging Face, Github, or Ollama.

 ## Prerequisites:

 - [Java 21](https://developer.ibm.com/languages/java/semeru-runtimes/downloads)
-- Either of the following API Keys
+- Either one of the following model providers:
   - Hugging Face
     - Sign up and log in to https://huggingface.co.
     - Go to [Access Tokens](https://huggingface.co/settings/tokens).